 As you are inserting the card to disengage the latch you should squeeze the top of the bezel, that will help take pressure off of the latch and enable it to open easier.
 Note: If the bezel won't open, try cutting the card lengthwise into 3/4 inch or 1.5 cm strips.
-Insert the card on a 45° angle, aimed toward the outer corner, and try again.
+Insert the card again, aimed straight up, and try again.